Dolce & Gabbana cut edgy D&G line

 Dolce and Gabbana, whose dresses have been worn by stars such as Madonna and Monica Bellucci, launched D&G in 1994 to catch up with edgier, younger customers.

-The private company, run by the two designers, reported 10 percent revenue growth to 1.13 billion euros ($1.54 billion) in the year ended on March 31.
+The private company, run by the two designers, reported 10 percent revenue growth to 1.13 billion euros (989 million pounds) in the year ended on March 31.

 Wholesale sales dropped more than 13 percent in 2009, as the global crisis sapped demand for luxury goods.